Living

 • Maintain your rental unit.
 Create a regular schedule for cleaning and maintenance.
 Completing these tasks on a regular basis creates a healthy living environment and also helps to ensure there are no lasting damages.

 • Get involved in your community.
-Many Victoria neighbourhoods have neighbourhood associations that plan events and activities for their residents, as well as discuss issues that may have arisen.
+Many Victoria neighbourhoods have neighbourhood associations that plan events and activities for their residents.
 Participating is a great way to be an active community member.

 top